These days more and more people try to find products that are made with sustainable materials.

 To be fair, it’s not my favorite brewing device, to say the least, as it doesn’t provide proper conditions for optimal extraction of the coffee grounds.

-But bear in mind that I’m a coffee enthusiast that’s aiming to get the best out of my beans.
+But bear in mind that I’m a coffee lover, who’s aiming to pull all the subtle flavor notes out of my beans.

 This is why I’m willing to put in a bit more effort while making my cup of Joe.

-So if you’re picky about your coffee, this isn’t the best product for you.
+So if you’re picky about your coffee’s flavor, this isn’t the best product for you.

 On the other hand, if you drink coffee from a, say, Keurig machine on a daily basis, or you tend to add a good amount of creamer, milk, or sweeteners to your coffee, the Presto will suit you more than well.